ConduceInc/mock_cmxgen/README.md

 # mock_cmxgen
-Scripts to generate location data for entities to upload.
+Script to generate/upload location data and impact data for entities.